 The soil of the experimental field belongs to the General soil type, Shallow Red Brown Terrace Soils under Tejgaon soil series.
 Soil pH ranges from 5.4-5.6.
 The land was above flood level and sufficient sunshine was available during the experimental period.
 Soil samples from 0-15 cm depths were collected from the experimental field.
 The soil analyses were done at Soil Resource and Development Institute (SRDI), Dhaka.
 The physicochemical properties of the soil are presented in Appendix II.

 3.5 Planting materials

-Five (5) maize varieties and five (5) maize lines was used in this study.
+Eleven (11) maize varieties and one (1) maize line were used in this study.